- Join the BSP

 24 February - Step 2: Prof. Iain Chapple, sponsored by Acteon

 10 March - Step 3: Prof. Nikos Donos

 In addition, the BSP has been kindly supported by GSK on this project.
 We have worked together to record several educational videos and produce a flowchart resource to help dental care professionals implement the guidelines in clinical practice.
 The flowchart QR code will link to a short, informative video, guiding you through the four steps, which you can VIEW HERE.

-We shall be working with GSK to distribute the flowcharts to UK dental practices, over the coming weeks.
+We have worked with GSK to distribute the flowcharts to UK dental practices.
 The flowchart will be coated in N9 Pure Silver, which is designed to provide anti-microbial performance and is the safe and natural way to protect the printed surface.

-By creating a series of short video clips, to be shared via social media and our website, we can help to spread the important educational message to the wider dental profession, patients and the public.
-(These resources will be added to the website very soon.)
+By creating a series of short video clips, which we have shared via social media and our website, we aim to help spread the important educational message to the wider dental profession, patients and the public.

 The BSP has also created a lay version of the guidelines for the public and patients, which conveys the importance of gum health in a simplified, informative way.
 It was extremely important to the BSP to involve patients, who could present their important viewpoints in the Workshops.
 They have also been involved in the process of creating a lay version of the guidelines.